Epstein–Barr virus infection: EBV-associated malignancies

 and nasopharyngeal carcinoma.
 Additionally, it has been postulated to be a trigger for a subset of chronic fatigue syndrome patients as well as multiple sclerosis and other autoimmune diseases.

 Burkitt's lymphoma is a type of Non-Hodgkin's lymphoma and is most common in equatorial Africa and is co-existent with the presence of malaria.
 Malaria infection causes reduced immune surveillance of B cells immortalized by EBV, resulting in an excessive number of B cells and an increased likelihood of an unchecked mutation.
 Repeated mutations can lead to loss of cell-cycle control, causing excessive proliferation observed as Burkitt's lymphoma.
 Burkitt's lymphoma commonly affects the jaw bone, forming a huge tumor mass.
 It responds quickly to chemotherapy treatment, namely cyclophosphamide, but recurrence is common.

-Other B cell lymphomas arise in immunocompromised patients such as those with AIDS or who have undergone organ transplantation with associated immunosuppression (Post-Transplant Lymphoproliferative Disorder (PTLPD)).
+Other B-cell lymphomas arise in immunocompromised patients, such as those with AIDS or who have undergone organ transplantation with associated immunosuppression (Post-Transplant Lymphoproliferative Disorder (PTLPD)).
 Smooth muscle tumors are also associated with the virus in malignant patients.

 Nasopharyngeal carcinoma is a cancer found in the upper respiratory tract, most commonly in the nasopharynx, and is linked to the EBV virus.
 It is found predominantly in Southern China and Africa, due to both genetic and environmental factors.
 It is much more common in people of Chinese ancestry (genetic), but is also linked to the Chinese diet of a high amount of smoked fish, which contain nitrosamines, well known carcinogens (environmental).

 Diagnosis

 EBV can be diagnosed through a serological test which detects antibodies in the blood.
 A serological test should not be conducted among patients with antibody deficiencies and/or passive antibodies.
 Another test involves screening for the measurement of EBV viral loads in peripheral blood.
 Radiographic testing is often paired with EBV viral load measuring.
-A biopsy can also be conducted in order to find where the EBV is manifested.
+A biopsy can also be conducted to find where the EBV is manifested.

 Treatment

 There is no specific treatment for infectious mononucleosis, other than treating the symptoms.
 In severe cases, steroids such as corticosteroids may be used to control the swelling of the throat and tonsils.
 Currently, there are no antiviral drugs or vaccines available.

-It is important to note that symptoms related to infectious mononucleosis caused by EBV infection seldom last for more than 4 months.
-When such an illness lasts more than 6 months, it is frequently called chronic EBV infection.
+Symptoms related to infectious mononucleosis caused by EBV infection seldom last for more than four months.
+When such an illness lasts more than six months, it is frequently called chronic EBV infection.
 However, valid laboratory evidence for continued active EBV infection is seldom found in these patients.
 The illness should be investigated further to determine if it meets the criteria for chronic fatigue syndrome, or CFS.
 This process includes ruling out other causes of chronic illness or fatigue.